Daniel Pritzker: Career

 After many years, he directed a film about jazz pioneer Buddy Bolden which was released to theaters in May 2019.
 Originally titled Bolden! before being renamed to just Bolden, he funded the project from first draft to theatrical release because he felt the life of Buddy Bolden "was American history and tragedy of mythical proportion.
 From the outset I saw this as an opportunity to make an allegorical story about the soul of America."

 Personal life

 Pritzker is married to Karen Edensword and has five children.
-The couple lives in Kentfield, California.